Circadian Biology — Nobel Prize Science Reference

 Jet lag mechanics

-Crossing time zones forces SCN resynchronisation — taking approximately 1 day per timezone westward, 1.3 days per timezone eastward (the asymmetry reflects the 24.2h natural period).
-Peripheral clocks in different organs reset at different rates, creating internal desynchrony — which partly explains why jet lag causes both cognitive impairment AND gastrointestinal symptoms simultaneously.
+Crossing time zones forces SCN resynchronisation — taking approximately 1 day per timezone westward, 1.3 days per timezone eastward.
+The asymmetry reflects the 24.2h natural period.
+Peripheral clocks in different organs reset at different rates, creating internal desynchrony that explains simultaneous cognitive and gastrointestinal symptoms.

 Chronotherapy potential

-Many drugs have dramatically different efficacy and toxicity profiles depending on the time of administration — a field called chronopharmacology.
+Many drugs have dramatically different efficacy and toxicity profiles depending on administration time — chronopharmacology.
 Chemotherapy, antihypertensives, and statins all show time-of-day effects.
-Circadian-timed drug delivery is an active area of cancer treatment research (Czeisler, Harvard).
+Circadian-timed drug delivery is an active area of cancer treatment research.

 How to Reset Your Circadian Rhythm